maivt0718/airbnb/README.md

 - Controllers should handle HTTP requests and delegate more complex tasks to providers (working as controller in NodeJS)
 - The main idea of a provider is that it can be injected as a dependency; this means objects can create various relationships with each other, and the function of "wiring up" these objects can largely be delegated to the Nest runtime system.

+# Module
+The @Module() decorator in NestJS is used to organize the structure of your application by defining a module.
+Modules can import other modules, provide services, and define which controllers are available in a given module

+Key Parts of @Module() Decorator
+- imports:

+Used to import other modules that this module depends on.
+Imported modules allow you to use the services, controllers, and other components they export.
+If a module is not imported, you won’t have access to the components it contains.

+- providers:

+Define the services or providers that are part of this module.
+Providers are classes (often services) that can be injected into other services or controllers using NestJS’s Dependency Injection system.
+These providers can include services, custom factories, or anything that can be registered as a provider. providers are only available within the scope of the current module unless they are explicitly exported.

+- controllers:

+Specify the controllers (which are responsible for handling incoming HTTP requests) in the module.
+These controllers are endpoints that are available when this module is imported or used.

+- exports:

+Specify which providers from this module are available to other modules when they import this module.
+If a provider is not exported, it cannot be injected into a class in another module.